Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 • Opportunity costs during the transition

-Organizations that invest in cultural change have 5.3x higher success rates than those focusing only on technology.
+Organizations that invest in cultural change have 5.3x higher success rates than those that focus only on technology.

 (Source: McKinsey Digital Transformation Study)

-5.3 times.
-That's not a marginal difference.
-That's the difference between success and failure.
+5.3x.
+That is not a marginal difference.
+That is the difference between success and failure.

 • Process changes are underestimated

-• Training is too late and too short
+• Training comes too late and is too limited

-The Consequence: 70% of companies cannot track whether new applications are used as intended.
-The software is there - but no one uses it properly.
+The consequence: 70% of companies cannot track whether new applications are even being used as intended.
+The software is there—but no one uses it correctly.

-The Way Out: People before technology.
-Change management from day 1.
+The way out: People before technology.
+Change management from day one.

-The Pattern: The belief that standard solutions cannot work for one's supposedly unique requirements.
+The pattern: The belief that standard solutions cannot work for your supposedly unique requirements.

 One of the most common statements in IT projects: “It’s different for us.”